 The RR-2 zone contains 49 single-family homes.
 The minimum lot size, specified by the Zoning Ordinance, is 7,500 square feet, reflecting the historic setting of homes in the area of the Circle and its radiating avenues corresponding to the original Tent District.
 This Plan does not recommend any change to the permitted land uses, or the existing standards for minimum lot size, set-backs, and heights for the RR-2 zone.

-To address the significant number of existing homes each located on a lot with lot area substantially more than 7,500 square feet, this Plan recommends realignment of building coverage as noted for the RR-1 Zone above.
+RR-3 Zone